AakrutiAI vs Picmaker: Which is better for YouTube thumbnails?

 Who should pick which

 Choose Picmaker if you need a free, broad design tool that covers social media posts and other formats alongside YouTube thumbnails, or if you prefer manual design control and upload infrequently.
 Choose AakrutiAI if you're YouTube-first, upload regularly, and want AI-generated thumbnails with face consistency and hook text that you don't have to write yourself.
-Both tools serve Indian creators well — Picmaker is the better fit for the 'free and versatile' use case, AakrutiAI for the 'AI-powered and thumbnail-focused' use case.
+Picmaker is the better fit for the 'free and versatile' use case, AakrutiAI for the 'AI-powered and thumbnail-focused' use case.